inet256/inet256/pkg/mesh256/README.md

 The life of a message through the stack starting as application data:

 1. All traffic from client applications is encrypted immeditately, and only readable at its intended destination.
-2. The destination address is searched for on each network in parallel.
-The result is temporarily cached.
-3. Traffic is passed to the selected network which produces a message in its internal format and sends it where it should go.
+2. The applicaiton ciphertext is passed to the network routing algorithm, which creates a network message.
-4. The message is passed through layers which multiplex traffic from the multiple network algorithms.
-This layer also ensures the MTU for one-hop traffic is a reasonable size.
+3. The network message may need to be broken up and reassembled if it is larger than the transport MTU.
+4. The best transport for a peer is selected.
-5. The data is encrypted before leaving the node.
+5. The network message is encrypted if it has to leave the process.
-6. The data, now ciphertext, is sent out using one of the transport swarms.
+6. The network message ciphertext, is sent out using one of the transport swarms.

 All data leaving the node is encrypted until the next hop.
 All data traveling through a network is encrypted until it reaches it's destination.